Create a Configurable Transaction

 Registers 3 (username) and 4 (password) are global for every project, and encrypt user's information for security reasons.

-4. Then, you have to decrypt the user and password received.
-Drag the Script action node from the Actions tab in the left menu into the canvas.
-In the Script Editor below, paste the following script that will decrypt the information:
+Then, you need to decrypt the user and password received.
+Drag the Script action node from the Actions tab in the left menu into the canvas, and follow the steps below:

-Go to the right panel, and complete the Configuration, Input and Output tabs.
+Go to the right panel and complete the Configuration, Input and Output tabs.

-• In Outputs, you need to obtain the decrypted username and password, and transfer them to the next node in the flow.
+In Outputs, you need to obtain the decrypted username and password, and transfer them to the next node in the flow.
 Click Add Output and add a decryptedclientId and a decryptedclientKey string-type output to receive the username and password, respectively.

 Note